TheOceanCleanup/AIDataPipeLine/ModelDeployment/README.md

 ## Deploying the model

-Once you have this file created, you can use the helper functions from the `toc_azurewrapper` package to perform Runs within an Experiment on AzureML.
-Examples of this can be found in the notebooks in the ModelTraining directory.
+Once you have this file created, you can use the helper functions from the `toc_azurewrapper` package to deploy the model, with an environment, to the desired compute target.
+Examples of this can be found in the notebooks in the `ModelDeployment/` directory.

 # Azure ML on AKS: dev-test vs production